MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ### -SessionVariable

-Specifies a variable for which this cmdlet creates a web request session and saves it in the value.
+Creates a variable containing the web request session.
 Enter a variable name without the dollar sign (`$`) symbol.

 When you specify a session variable, `Invoke-RestMethod` creates a web request session object and assigns it to a variable with the specified name in your PowerShell session.
 You can use the